slugbyte/www.slugbyte.com/src/components/blog/needy-for-speedy/index.md

 ## Exposing dirt about a friend kinda gossip
 ### Object.create
 This one is much more like the first three, in that it returns an object that has prototype methods with the same behaviors.
-However I used `Object.create()` to bring the note to life.
+However, I used `Object.create()` to bring the note to life.
 On MDN when prototype warnings come up usually it refers you to `Object.create()` as a good tool to use, BUT SPOILER ALERT ITS HELLLLLZA SLOW.
 ``` js
 function NoteObjectCreate(type, value){
   let prototype = {